samisalkosuo/finnish-dep-parser-docker/README.md

 - *start_parser_farm.sh*, this script starts parser farm.
 Usage:
   - ./start_parser_farm.sh <NUMBER_OF_FINNISH_DEPENDENCY_PARSERS> <DOCKER_IMAGE_VERSION>
+  - Default version is 'latest'.
+- *start_parser_farm_noproxy.sh*, this scripts starts a number of parsers without proxy.
+Usage:
+  - ./start_parser_farm_noproxy.sh <NUMBER_OF_FINNISH_DEPENDENCY_PARSERS> <DOCKER_IMAGE_VERSION>
-  - Default version is 'latest'
+  - Default version is 'latest'.
-  - If necessary, modify this script to your needs.
-- *stop_parser_farm.sh*, this script stops all containers started with previous script.
+- *stop_parser_farm.sh*, this script stops all containers started with either of previous scripts.
 - *haproxy_template.cfg*, Config file template for haproxy.
 Modify to your needs.
 Copied to *haproxy.cfg" when starting the farm.
 - *Dockerfile*, Dockerfile to build local haproxy image.

+If needed, modify the scripts to your requirements.

 Example: